Boosting CVaR Policy Optimization with Quantile Gradients: Boosting CVaR Optimization with VaR

 the policy can be updated towards the increasing direction of $A(s,\alpha,a)$ by the gradient $A(s,\alpha,a) \nabla \log \hat{\pi}(a|s,\alpha)$.
-The VaR actor-critic algorithm (assuming the MDP is known) is described in Algo.~\ref{alg:var-pi}.
+Similar to Propositions~\ref{prop:contraction} and \ref{prop:fix-point}, we show in Appendix~\ref{app:T-pi} that $\mathcal{T}^{\hat{\pi}}_{\epsilon,\kappa}$ in Eq.~\ref{eq:var-pe} is a contraction mapping, and provide its fixed point when $\epsilon=0$ and $\kappa=0$.
+For policy gradient using advantage in Eq.~\ref{eq:adv}, we show in Appendix~\ref{app:var-pg} that if the space of $\mathcal{A}$ is finite, and the policy parameterization is softmax, it guarantees that the fixed point of Eq.~\ref{eq:var-pe} is monotone increasing pointwise.
+With the above analysis, the VaR actor-critic algorithm (assuming the MDP is known) is described in Algo.~\ref{alg:var-pi}.
 Note that the expectation in Eq.~\ref{eq:var-pe} and \ref{eq:adv} is taken with respect to the joint distribution of $\tilde{r}$, $\tilde{s}'$, and $\tilde{u}$.
 In general on-policy policy updates, the agent is only able to sample a single transition instance $(s,\alpha,a,r,s')$ along the trajectory.
 This still gives unbiased stochastic updates for both value and policy functions.